dogwonder/juckWonder/README.md

 ---------------
 ### Dependencies
-This uses a few libraries and open-source plugins, all MIT licensed
+This uses a few libraries and open-source plugins, all MIT licensed.
+Apart from Astro and maybe the cookie notice (local law permitting) none are essential and can be removed.

 - [JavaScript Cookie v2.2.0](https://github.com/js-cookie/js-cookie)
 - [Astro - Mobile-first navigation patterns.](https://github.com/cferdinandi/astro)